MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/athena.md

 ## Federated Queries

-- Allows us to run SQL queries across data stored in relational, non-relational, object and custom data sources (AWS or on-premises)
+- Allow us to run SQL queries across data stored in relational, non-relational, object and custom data sources (AWS or on-premises)
 - This can be accomplished with Data Source Connectors that run AWS Lambda to execute Federated Queries
 - Results will be stored in S3 buckets